brandonkirschner/pokedex-to-hubdb/README.md

 4. Run `npm install` in the root of the project using a CLI
 5. Run `node index.js` to get import the pokemon.
 You will see "Save Completed" in the CLI's console when the pokemon.json file has been updated with the pokemon
 6. Open up `hubspotAPI.js` and update `createTableRow(697486, pokemon)` with the ID of the HubDB table you wish to publish to.
 7. Run `node index.js` again to post the data to HubDB.

+## Warning
+#### Currently 1-150 pokemon is not possible.
+There is an issue where at some point in the loop an invalid JSON response is returning